jluningp/smlnj-obscure-tutorials/pretty-printer.md

 ## Limitations

 Pretty printers can only be installed for monomorphic datatypes, which greatly limits their usefulness.
 It'd be wonderful to be able to pretty print custom-defined lists, sequences, etc, but sadly this isn't possible.
+Strictly speaking, SML/NJ doesn't throw an error when you attempt to install a pretty printer for a polymorphic datatype.
+It's just impossible to define a useful printer, since we have no way of printing something of type 'a.